alexsosn/alexsosn.github.io/_posts/2017-06-9-Core-ML-will-not-Work-for-Your-App.md

 ---
 layout: post
-title:  "Why Core ML will not Work for Your App (most likely)"
+title:  "Why Core ML will not work for your app (most likely)"
 date:   2017-06-09 23:42:00 +0200
 categories: ML
 excerpt: While the buzz around newly released Apple framework is loud, I want to explain several things, that may not be obvious for those who are new to machine learning (ML).